oracle/odpi/doc/src/private_structs/dpiVar.rst

 .. member:: uint32_t dpiVar.actualArraySize

-    Specifies the actual number of elements in a PL/SQL index-by table.
-This value is ignored if the member :member:`dpiVar.isArray` is set to 0.
+    Specifies the actual number of elements in a PL/SQL index-by table when the member :member:`dpiVar.isArray` is set to 1; otherwise, if the variable is one of the output bind variables of a DML returning statement, this value is set to the number of rows returned by the DML returning statement.
+    In all other cases, this value is set to the same value as the member :member:`dpiVar.maxArraySize`.

 .. member:: int dpiVar.requiresPreFetch